Altash Water Conservancy Project: History

-In 2006, the Altash Water Conservancy Project started the preliminary work.
+In 2006, the Aritash Water Conservancy Project started the preliminary work.
 On October 10, 2011, it officially started construction.

 On November 19, 2019, the dam of the project was lowered to store water.
 On May 29, 2020, the main dam of the project was completed.

 Background

 The Yarkand River has been playing a crucial role in agriculture and development in Tashkurgan, Xinjiang.
 However, at the same time, the river brings floods to the town, severely damaging the crops, roads, and infrastructure.

 The Altash Water conservancy project is designed to control the upper reaches of the Yarkant River, therefore, solving the problems faced by local residents such as the destruction of crops and facilities.
 In addition, it will improve the ecological environment in the area surrounding the Yarkant River and support a more sustainable condition for economic and social development.